hackforla/accessibility/docs/wiki-and-issue-templates/issue-template-epic-1-initial-audit.md

 - [ ] Notify PM that Epic 1 is complete and the findings are ready for review

 ### Resources
-- 1.01 Page Access by Role spreadsheet:
+- 1.01 Spreadsheets
-       [REPLACE WITH LINK TO PAGE ACCESS SPREADSHEET]
+   - 1.01.01 [[REPLACE WITH PROJECT NAME] Page Access by Role spreadsheet](REPLACE WITH LINK TO PAGE ACCESS SPREADSHEET)
-   - 1.01.01 WAVE Accessibility Audit Spreadsheet, tab: Audit Log:
-             [REPLACE WITH LINK TO AUDIT SPREADSHEET]
+   - 1.01.02 [[REPLACE WITH PROJECT NAME] WAVE Accessibility Audit Spreadsheet, tab: Audit Log](REPLACE WITH LINK TO AUDIT SPREADSHEET)
 - 1.02 [How to run the WAVE browser extension](https://hackforla.github.io/accessibility/getting-started/wave-browser-extension/)
 - 1.03 [Perform a WAVE audit](https://hackforla.github.io/accessibility/getting-started/perform-wave-audit/)
 - 1.04 [WCAG Known Issues and Solutions](https://hackforla.github.io/accessibility/known-issues-and-solutions/)